Information Mainly for Precinct 19-19 Voters

 An Unaffiliated voter may see several possible ballot styles for a partisan primary election.
 All can be viewed here; however when actually voting later, the Unaffiliated voter must choose just one of these styles.
 In contrast, for partisan voters in a partisan primary election or for all voters in a general or municipal election, only one sample ballot style will be displayed for each voter.

 North Carolina has a number of political parties, i.e., those recognized by the NC State Board of Elections as able to have candidates in an election.
-Which parties are currently recognized changes often, but is significant only for partisan elections.
+Which parties are currently recognized changes often.
 If you are registered as an affiliate of one of these parties, in a partisan primary election you can vote only for contests of that party (assuming there are any such contests).
 You are also restricted to that party if a "second primary" election is required because the primary election left some contests undecided.

 In contrast, an Unaffiliated voter can choose a party for the partisan primary election and can vote only for the contests of that party.
 If a second primary election is required, the Unaffiliated voter must stay with the party choice made for the primary.
 If no choice was made for the primary, the Unaffiliated voter can choose any party in the second primary.
 After the second primary election (or after the primary election if no second primary was required), the Unaffiliated voter's party choice is reset so the voter can now again choose any party in the next partisan election.